 Doug Magee is a writer, photographer, and filmmaker living in New York's East Harlem.
 He is a graduate of Amherst College and Union Theological Seminary.
 He has had a decidedly checkered career.

 Doug worked as a freelance photojournalist for a number of years and was published in many major magazines and newspapers, including a New York Times front page photo of violence in Portugal.

 He is the author of SLOW COMING DARK, a book of interviews with death row inmates, and WHAT MURDER LEAVES BEHIND, profiles of families of murder victims.
 In addition, he has written three children's books.

 He is married to Mary Hedahl, the director of development at Human Rights First.
 The eldest of his three sons, Tim Magee, an associate professor at Westchester Community College, is married to Julie Tant Magee and they are the parents of William and Natalie.
-Joey Magee is in his first year at Oberlin College.
-Jackson Magee is a junior at Bard High School Early College.
+Joey Magee is in his third year at Oberlin College.
+Jackson Magee is in his first year at Allegheny College.
 All three sons are left handed.

 Doug is passionately opposed to state-sanctioned killing and hopes to see this archaic punishment abolished in his lifetime.

 He has been a Yankees fan his entire life and doesn't plan to change any time soon.

 He plays softball with the Writers Guild of America East team and trombone with the East River Jazz Band, both badly.